mithils/mithils.github.io/README.md

-# ICE
+# ICEs and Personal Portfolio
-In Class Exercises Code
+In Class Exercises Code and Final Project Personal Portfolio found here!
+To access ICEs go to: mithils.github.io/<ICE#>.

-To access ICE 1 go to: mithils.github.io.
-Remaining ICEs are found in the appropriately named folders.
+To access personal portfolio go to: mithils.github.io/